varr0k/SR5Initiative/README.md

 # SR5Initiative

-A simple Shadowurn 5E initiative tracker, written in Blazor WebAssembly.
+A simple Shadowrun 5E initiative tracker, written in Blazor WebAssembly.
 Partly intended as a way to learn Blazor in the first place, and also as a tool for my own use in Shadowrun.

+A test version of the app can be found [here](https://varr0k-sr5initiative.azurewebsites.net/) - not always guaranteed to be up-to-date!

 ## Description